stevepvc/theology-demo/README.md

 Proof of concept of what a git approach to theology lesson development could look like.

-## Leveraging Open Source Concepts to Lesson Development
+## Leveraging Open Source Concepts to Theological Teaching

 ### The Problem